 There is limited experience and understanding of FASD in the UK and by completing our holistic assessments we are able to give evidence-based recommendations.

 We are currently one of the few services in the UK to confidently diagnose Fetal Alcohol Spectrum Disorder, as well as other neurodevelopmental conditions such as Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder, Intellectual Disability, and Language Disorder.

 We have seen over 250 complex cases of FASD and so have the experience and knowledge to recognise the subtle deficits seen with this condition.
 This allows us to make the diagnosis of FASD With or Without Sentinel Facial Features, and if this is not possible, we will advise what the appropriate diagnostic formulation should be.

 We diagnose FASD by using a multidisciplinary assessment to identify, understand and evaluate factors such as neglect, prematurity, genetic disorders, pregnancy related issues and the use of drugs during pregnancy.
 Our assessments provide indicators of verbal function, confabulation (disturbance of memory) and medium-term memory which may not be established in other testing.

 Other neurodevelopmental and genetic conditions

-We are experienced at recognising, diagnosing and understanding the causes of other complex neurodevelopmental and genetic conditions including Autistic Spectrum Disorders (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Tourette syndrome and Fragile X.
+We are experienced at recognising, diagnosing, and understanding the causes of other complex neurodevelopmental and genetic conditions including Autism Spectrum Disorders (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Intellectual Disability, Language Disorder and Fragile X syndrome.”

 ASD and ADHD occur frequently in those exposed to prenatal alcohol and therefore these form a core part of our assessment.
 No single approach is used; we evaluate observational and historical information as well as screening tests.